 As well as wanting a job you'll enjoy, earning enough to support yourself and your family is a vital aspect.

 As a beginner in any career, you won’t go in at the top of a pay range straight away.
 However, retraining as an electrician means that you have skills to take you into various employed and self-employed positions.

 What Does The Training Involve?

-Our courses cater to everyone from beginners with no experience to time-served electricians.
+Options Skills courses cater to everyone from beginners with no experience to time-served electricians.
 Our class sizes are small and tutors with years of industry experience deliver the training.
-We currently offer two electrical courses for beginners.

-Alternatively, our NVQ Level 3 Electrical Training is for those looking to become installation electricians.
-Throughout the course, students complete centre-led training and work with on-site to gain invaluable experience.
-You’ll undertake an AM2 assessment which on completion means you can apply for your ECS Gold Card.
+Our NVQ Level 3 Electrical Training is for those looking to become installation electricians.
+Throughout the course, students complete centre-led training and work on-site to gain invaluable experience.
+In addition, you'll undertake an AM2 assessment which, upon completion, means you can apply for your ECS Gold Card.
 Throughout your training, Options Skills will be on hand to help and support you.